-A versatile, proven, anti-corrosion solution.
+A versatile, proven, anti-corrosion

-A high-performing anti-corrosion solution.
+A high-performing anti-corrosion solution For Several Industries.

 There are a wide array of zinc nickel applications for the automotive, electronic, aerospace, and defense industries.
 Automotive applications include fluid transfer tubes, which can be formed into their required shape after plating.
 Zinc nickel is used to plate fasteners for use in high corrosion areas (under the hood and chassis joints).
 In electronics, zinc nickel is used to plate connectors, where it has been used as a direct cadmium replacement.
 Zinc nickel delivers corrosion resistance and high electrical conductivity.
-Its aerospace and defense applications include joining components to aluminum.
+Its aerospace and defense industry applications include joining components to aluminum.

 In some areas of North America and Europe, automobiles are exposed to severe conditions.
 During the winter especially, municipalities spread salt, calcium chloride, and sand for road safety.
 Sand particles breach exposed surfaces, causing erosion and surface cavities.
 Zinc nickel plating therefore has become the corrosion-resistant solution for automotive components to protect against these environments.

-Zinc nickel has received increasing commercial acceptance over the past 20 years.
+Zinc nickel plating has received increasing commercial acceptance over the past 20 years.
 Various industries pushed concertedly for higher corrosion performance.
 They sought solutions that would go beyond the capabilities of zinc, and/or even replace cadmium.
-The automotive industry was a key driving force because car manufactures have sought to extend their warranties and reduce warranty claims for some time.
+The automotive industry was a key driving force because car manufacturers have sought to extend their warranties and reduce warranty claims for some time.

 Zinc Nickel Plating Specifications & Benefits